 If your organization hasn’t yet adopted BI software, or if your current system is underperforming, it’s time to start searching for a solution.
 We compiled a shortlist of ten of the best BI software for healthcare organizations to help you start your search:

-A business intelligence product called Datapine enables you to combine data from many sources and analyze it using cutting-edge tools (including predictive analytics and artificial intelligence).
+A business intelligence tool called Datapine enables you to combine data from many sources and analyze it using cutting-edge tools (including predictive analytics and artificial intelligence).
 With all of your data available, you may create one or more comprehensive business dashboards, create standard or bespoke reports, and incorporate intelligent alerts to be informed of anomalies and objectives.

 Expert users, such as data analysts and frequent business users are catered to by the program.
 While the straightforward drag-and-drop interface offers a visually intuitive way to enter numbers and produce beautiful charts and dashboards using just effective visual analytics, the SQL mode enables analysts to write their queries.